orefalo/svelte-splitpanes/README.md

 We also require the code to pass linting and svelte checks.

-To ease the development and to enforce the process of formatting the code, perform checks and formatting the commit message, you're advised and must commit using this steps:
+To ease the development and to enforce the process of formatting the code, perform checks and formatting the commit message, you're advised to commit using the following steps:

 0. Make sure your environment is up to date, by running periodically `pnpm install`.
 1. Run `pnpm format`.